How To Become A Climatologist

 This is a great career choice for somebody who is fascinated by the weather, loves science and math, is good at doing research, and wants to use these skills to help the scientific community.
 As a climatologist, your research on weather will help the world understand our planet better and how humans can better take care of it.

-Climatologists must possess the following qualities and skills:
+Climatologists should possess the following qualities and skills:

 - Research Skills